sfigg/commercialization-public/design/device-experiences/OEM-VBS.md

 ---
-title: Virtualization Based Security (VBS)
+title: Virtualization Based Security (VBS) hardware requirements
 description: Provides guidance on what an OEM should do to enable VBS
 MSHAttr:
 - 'PreferredSiteName:MSDN'